gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 Possible sources of great research materials:

-- Blogposts (on gatsbyjs.org and other sites)
+- Blog posts (on gatsbyjs.org and other sites)
 - Docs (on gatsbyjs.org and other sites)
 - Video tutorials
 - Discord, Spectrum, or Twitter conversations